yalmip/yalmip.github.io/_posts/examples/2021-04-28-starshaped.md

 If we define the set using the same code as before, the case which only includes the border will still be valid, but the generalization to include the interior is flawed.
 As the interpolating \\(\lambda\\) is allowed to be zero, the origin will be included as a feasible point.
 The problem is that the set is not star-convex w.r.t the origin and the set we create now is the union of all stars scaled towards the origin.

 No problems though, we shift the origin and define the set as a translated star-convex set.
 Draw its convex hull as a sanity check.
+In this particular case, we can shift the origin to the mean of the coordinates.

 ````matlab
 xc = mean(xi);